electronicfieldguide/efg2/LINUXMAC_ReadMe.txt

 you intend to make.

-For Macs we have added some dmg packages located in the IzPackInstaller/mac folder.
+For Macs we have added some dmg packages
+Check out the module efg2macpackages and make sure it is at the same level with efg2 folder.

 This folder also contains a readme file for mac users.
 The main readme file for mac/linux users can be found in